My Approach

 The mind can control our energy.
 One of the strongest skills a human can develop is the power of intention.
 When the mind is emotional, the body constricts and things stagnate.
 One common constraint we see is what feels like a mass on our throats.
 In Chinese medicine we call this Plum Pit Qi.
 There isn’t an actual mass, but an energetic mass created from emotional stress.
 The person may think that something is wrong with their physical throat, and see a doctor, but everything appears normal.

-Our bodies are also constructed in a way that we have neurovascular nodes where energy can be stimulated.
-Acupuncture, body, mindfulness, and/or energy work, can improve the energetic level.
+Acupuncture points, or neurovascular nodes, are spots where our energy can be stimulated.
+Acupuncture, acupressure, mindfulness, and/or energy work, all can improve our energetic level.